Amazing Australian Pubs

 (Click to enlarge)

-Mount Carbine is one of those middle of nowhere
+Mount Carbine is one of those middle of nowhere places

-places on the inland road from Cairns
+on the inland road from Cairns

-to Cooktown in north Queensland,
+to Cooktown in north Queensland, and if

 Post Office Hotel in Chillagoe